GamesCreed

 Almost every hill is climbable, but that doesn’t mean they are easy hikes.
 Moira’s pent-up rage can be felt as nothing stands in her way to rush through the highlands, but some steep climbs are tougher than others.
 You must tap a button or stop mid-climb for Moira to catch her breath every few moments, as it is not difficult to imagine how difficult it must be to fight an uphill battle against nature.

-Depending on how carefully or recklessly you climb a mountain, the outcome of being unscathed or how hurt you are is determined.
-Moira can twist an ankle, scrape a knee, or break a toe if you are not too cautious in your hiking.
 Yes, most of the mountains can be climbed, but they all impact your health and well-being to the point you need to stop for a moment as you lose your breath.
-On the upside, as you progress through the terrain, Moira’s running and climbing skills slowly improve, making it ever so easier to run up the hills even in torrential rain.
+On the upside, as you progress through the terrain, Moira’s running and climbing skills slowly improve, making it ever easier to run up the hills even in torrential rain.

 It is crucial in Moira’s journey to always find a balance.
-You are asked several times to go through a new path, but if you do so, it will be nightfall, and Moira will be sleepy, or you could choose not to risk it instead and sleep the night in a cozy cavern and keep moving forward first thing in the morning.
+You are asked several times to go through a new path, but if you do so, it will be nightfall, and Moira will be sleepy.
+Or you could choose not to risk it instead and sleep the night in a cozy cavern and keep moving forward first thing in the morning.
 Weighing in the options and being overly wary or risking it all is your prerogative, though every choice you make in the journey will have a toll on Moira’s runaway journey.

 A Highland Song, Nintendo Switch, Screenshot, GamesCreed